 Employees may not be gainfully employed during the period of such leave.
 Falsification of the reason for leave or failure to return promptly at the expiration of a leave shall be considered reason for summary discharge.
 Leaves shall be granted or denied in writing.

-§2.
-Military Leave.
 Leave shall be granted to employees to fulfill the special military requirements of regular annual active duty for training with any Reserve Unit of the Army, Navy, Marine Corps, Coast Guard, National Guard or Air Force.
-The employee shall be paid his/her regular pay during the period of this military training.
+If an employee is called up for “active duty”, the City shall make up the difference in his/her regular pay and that paid to him/her by the above mentioned services.
+The employee shall be paid his/her regular pay during the period of military training.

 Eligible employees must provide prior notice to the Department Head if requesting a leave of absence under this Act.
 Management has a right to request that an employee provide a certification issued by a licensed health care provider in order to verify necessity of leave.

 Section 1.
 Overtime during the regularly scheduled work week will be paid in accordance with the Fair Labor Standards Act.

 Furthermore, overtime will be paid at time and one-half (1½) the regular rate of pay for: